-In order to be eligible, the dwelling unit must be in decent, safe and sanitary condition.
+To be eligible, the dwelling unit must be in decent, safe, and sanitary condition.
 This determination is made using HUD's Housing Quality Standards (HQS) and/or equivalent state or local standards approved by HUD.
 See Chapter 8 for a full discussion of the HQS standards, as well as the process for HQS inspection at initial lease-up.